 What solution is required to solve the problem?

-Is there any ethical issues that is being faced in the process of planting and processing kratom trees?.
+Is there any ethical issues that are being faced in the process of planting and processing kratom trees?.

 There are no problems of ethics in planting and processing, there are no prohibitions from the government to plant kratom.
 Even our assisted farmers have received the help of kratom seedlings from our Ministry of Environment through FORCLIME (Forests and Climate Change Program), a total of 120,000 stems for 35 villages from 3 sub-districts, in Kapuas Hulu, West Kalimantan.
 This achievement makes us very proud.